-Vanessa Vs. Derrick On 'Big Brother': Who's Really The Better Game Player?
+Vanessa Vs. Derrick: Who's The Better 'BB' Player?

 It seems that every year, comparisons between current and former Big Brother houseguests are inevitable.
 Last season, Nicole compared Derrick to Dan and got evicted for it, and for most of this season, Steve has been compared to Ian.
 Over the last several weeks, some drama has been brewing amongst fans when it comes to comparing Vanessa's game on Big Brother 17 to Derrick's from last season.
 Derrick, who has a weekly blog on Big Brother Network and talks BB on YouNow after each episode, has been very open about the fact that he does not like or agree with Vanessa's gameplay.
 This, of course, prompted some fans to lash out against him and his own strategy, saying he's jealous of Vanessa's game.
 He maintains that he's not jealous of her because she's playing a very different game from his and that he definitely agrees she's playing a strong, good game, he just doesn't like it.
 So, what's the deal with Derrick's beef, and how do Vanessa and Derrick compare in the Big Brother game?